void

 VHA,1927

-10. Marschkompanie is mentioned by Rechnungsfeldwebel Vaněk i [II.5] when he chatters away to Oberleutnant Lukáš when he was with this company at the front by Dukla and how incompetent Hauptmann Ságner had proven to be.
+10. Marschkompanie is mentioned by Rechnungsfeldwebel Vaněk in [II.5] as he chatters to Oberleutnant Lukáš about his time with this company at the front near Dukla, and how incompetent Hauptmann Ságner had proved to be.

-The unit has already been mentioned in the previous chapter, using the more ambiguous wording 10.
+The unit was already mentioned in the previous chapter, using the more ambiguous term 10.
 Kompanie.

 Background

 10. Marschkompanie never existed as a unit in Infanterieregiment Nr.
 91 in 1915.
-The number ten is no doubt borrowed from 10.
-Feldkompanie, a pattern that repeats itself with all the companies from IR.
-91 that are mentioned in The Good Soldier Švejk.
+The number ten is undoubtedly borrowed from 10.
+Feldkompanie, a pattern that repeats with all the companies from IR91 mentioned in The Good Soldier Švejk.

 Mystifications

-As little as any 10th march company existed could Rechnungsfeldwebel Vaněk ever have served with them in the area around Dukla.
+Oberst Just as no 10th march company existed, Rechnungsfeldwebel Vaněk could never have served with them in the area around Dukla.
 Three battalions of Infanterieregiment Nr.
-91 operated 100 kilometres to the east, in Východní Beskydy.
-They were deployed in this area from mid February until early May 1915.
+91 operated 100 kilometres to the east, in the Východní Beskydy.
+They were stationed in this area from mid-February until early May 1915.

-Rechnungsfeldwebel Vaněk also claims that Hauptmann Ságner took part in the operations by Dukla.
-This may have been true for Hašek's literary figure but not for his real-life counter-part Čeněk Sagner.
-The latter was wounded in Serbia in November 1914 and only returned to front duty in June 1915, and now much further east, in the area south of Lemberg.
+Rechnungsfeldwebel Vaněk also claims that Hauptmann Ságner took part in the operations near Dukla.
+This may have been true for Hašek's literary character, but not for his real-life counterpart Čeněk Sagner.
+The latter was wounded in Serbia in November 1914 and did not return to front-line duty until June 1915, and then much further east, in the area south of Lemberg.

 Quote(s) from the novel